-- (3B) The driver does not have to comply with subrule (3) or (3A) if: - (a) the driver is carrying a medical certificate that states a medical practitioner believes the passenger should be in the front row of the vehicle because of a medical condition or disability that the passenger has; and - (b) the driver is complying with any conditions stated in the medical certificate; and - (c) no other law of this jurisdiction states that this subrule does not apply.
+- (1) If a passenger is less than 4 years old, and the motor vehicle has 2 or more rows of seats, the passenger must not be in the front row of seats. - (2) A driver does not have to comply with subrule (1) if: - (a) the driver is carrying a medical certificate that states a medical practitioner believes the passenger should be in the front row of the vehicle because of a medical condition or disability that the passenger has; and - (b) the driver is complying with any conditions stated in the medical certificate; and - (c) no other law of this jurisdiction states that this subrule does not apply.